sQUlearn/squlearn/docs/user_guide/executor.rst

 The :class:`Executor <squlearn.Executor>` class is the central component of sQUlearn, responsible for running all quantum jobs.
-Both high- and low-level methods utilize the Executor class to execute circuits or to run other quantum jobs.
+Both high- and low-level methods utilize the :class:`Executor <squlearn.Executor>` class to execute circuits or to run other quantum jobs.
 The class provides a high-level interface to the simulators of PennyLane and Qiskit, as well as manages access to real QC hardware as for example IBM Quantum.
 It features a variety of comfort features, such as result caching, automatic restarts of failed jobs, logging of all actions, and Qiskit Session handling.
-The Executor class is also responsible for handling the execution environment, and can be initialized with a variety of objects that specify the execution environment (see figure below).
+The :class:`Executor <squlearn.Executor>` class is also responsible for handling the execution environment, and can be initialized with a variety of objects that specify the execution environment (see figure below).
-The following figure summarizes the structure of the Executor class; ingoing arrows indicate that the Executor class can be initialized or adjusted with the corresponding object.
+The following figure summarizes the structure of the :class:`Executor <squlearn.Executor>` class; ingoing arrows indicate that the :class:`Executor <squlearn.Executor>` class can be initialized or adjusted with the corresponding object.
-Outgoing arrows indicate that the Executor class can return the corresponding object.
+Outgoing arrows indicate that the :class:`Executor <squlearn.Executor>` class can return the corresponding object.

 .. image:: ../_static/util/executor.png
     :width: 600